 NATIONAL RANGE INVENTORY (NRI)

-An extended agreement with NRCS increasing the agreement funding, finds the District on its third year to provide assistance in the National Rangeland Inventory (NRI).
+An extended agreement with NRCS increasing the program funding, finds the District on its fourth year providing assistance in the USDA National Rangeland Inventory (NRI) program.
 This program is federally mandated throughout the nation.
-The district provides assistance in the form of surveying and documenting designated points in southern California.
+The District provides assistance in the form of surveying and documenting designated points in southern California.
 Each point is an onsite data collection for grazing and range inventory.
 Each point is surveyed via 150 foot transects to collect environmental data including but not limited to plant life, land cover/use, landscape and soils, disturbance indicators and biomass/production, cover, density, and height.
 Points are revisited every 5 years.

 The National Rangeland Inventory (NRI) 2022 season was like the 2021 season, still with fewer segments available than in previous years.
 There continues to be a dropping rate in the permissions granted by private owners to access their properties.
 The powers-that-be have assured us that leadership is aware of this trend and the initial number of segments picked will be “significantly” increased going forward.
 NRI work includes segments on private rangeland and public lands administered by the Bureau of Land Management (BLM).
 BLM segments were bid to private contractors for completion in all but Mono, Kern, Los Angeles, Ventura,